zetsux/setsuna-discord-bot/README.md

 A multifunction discord bot created for personal or own group use.
 Connected with a database so that every user can register and have their own profile.
+Also hosted almost 24/7 using Uptime.
 Currently include features such as,

 [Anime Characters]
 - Collect Anime Characters from Gacha